Low Histamines and Amines Diet

 Any word that ends in ‘ine’ is of the amine group, but there are some compounds that contain amines that are not named that way due to changes in their molecular structure.
 Any word ending in ‘ase’ is an enzyme or something that breaks down another molecule.

-So when we look at the word mono-amine-oxid-ase, we break this down to: mono (1) – amine (am-ine); oxid (oxidise or break down); ase (enzyme to support the break down); we can see what this substance is supposed to do.
+So when we look at the word mono-amine-oxid-ase, we break this down to we can see what this substance is supposed to do i.e. mono (1) – amine (am-ine); oxid (oxidise or break down); ase (enzyme to support the break down).
 Get it?

 But what can happen is that due to genetic polymorphisms (variants in our genes) we don’t always produce enough of these enzymes to help us break down these amine chemicals in foods.